What To Know About Rheumatoid Arthritis Hair Loss

 Whether or not rheumatoid arthritis hair loss is reversible depends on its underlying cause.

 Usually, drug-induced alopecia is reversible.
-However, if somehow rheumatoid arthritis has led to the development of pattern baldness, that hair loss will be permanent.
+However, if somehow rheumatoid arthritis has led to the development of pattern baldness, that hair loss can be permanent.

 Similarly, the frontal fibrosing alopecia associated with it permanently destroys the hair follicles.
 So that’s also irreversible.